mavryk-network/mavryk-protocol/docs/alpha/blocks_ops.rst

-Three operations in this class are used to :ref:`punish participants which engage in Byzantine behaviour<slashing_alpha>` -- notably delegates which :ref:`"double sign" <def_double_signing_alpha>` blocks, or emit conflicting :ref:`consensus operations<consensus_operations_alpha>`:
+Three operations in this class are used to :ref:`punish participants which engage in Byzantine behaviour<slashing_alpha>` -- notably delegates which :ref:`"double sign" <Double signing>` blocks, or emit conflicting :ref:`consensus operations<consensus_operations_alpha>`:

-- The ``Double_preattestation_evidence`` operation allows for accusing a delegate of having *double-preattested* -- i.e., of having preattested two different block candidates, at the same level and at the same round.
-The bulk of the evidence, the two arguments provided, consists of the two offending preattestations.
+- The ``Double_preendorsement_evidence`` operation allows for accusing a delegate of having *double-preendorsed* -- i.e., of having preendorsed two different block candidates, at the same level and at the same round.
+The bulk of the evidence, the two arguments provided, consists of the two offending preendorsements.

-- Similarly, the ``Double_attestation_evidence`` operation allows for accusing a delegate of having *double-attested* -- i.e., of having attested two different block candidates at the same level and the same round -- by providing the two offending attestations.
+- Similarly, the ``Double_endorsement_evidence`` operation allows for accusing a delegate of having *double-endorsed* -- i.e., of having endorsed two different block candidates at the same level and the same round -- by providing the two offending endorsements.

 - The ``Double_baking_evidence`` allows for accusing a delegate of having "double-baked" a block -- i.e., of having signed two